paritytech/substrate-analytics/README.md

 For convenience there are also some JSON endpoints to make ad-hoc queries, although it is expected that the data is accessed directly from the database by a suitable dashboard (eg. Grafana).

-The next phase of the project with be to parse and structure the incoming logs into appropriate (to be determined) database tables.

 #### Routes: